eurostat/oja_hhi/README.md

 1. [_companies_to_clean_EU_](https://github.com/eurostat/oja_hhi/blob/main/companies_to_clean_EU.csv) to clean the company names of the original OJA dataset
 2. [_staff_agencies_EU_](https://github.com/eurostat/oja_hhi/blob/main/staff_agencies_EU.csv) to filter out staffing agencies (i.e. where the variable _companyname_ reports the name of the staffing agency instead of the name of the company that has the actual job post adverstised)

+## Results

+This R code is used to produce the experimental results described in the [Statistical Working Paper - Competition in Urban Hiring Markets: Evidence from Online Job Advertisements](https://ec.europa.eu/eurostat/publications/statistical-working-papers).
+The visualizations produced with ggplot are not the same used in the paper, which are reformatted to respect the graphical standards of Eurostat's publications.

+Data for all Functional Urban Areas over 2019 and 2020 can be explored in an [interactive map](https://ec.europa.eu/eurostat/cache/RCI/rcit/lmci.html).

 ## Workflow